OKEAMAH/Git/docs/protocols/alpha.rst

 - The ``helpers/scripts/run_operation`` RPC now checks whether all operations in a batch have the same source.
 (MR :gl:`!5557`)

+- Fix a discrepancy in gas consumption of contract origination between dry run and actual application (MR :gl:`!5659`)

 Minor Changes
 -------------